Bargain and sale deed

-A bargain and sale deed is in United States real property law, a deed "conveying real property without covenants".
+In United States real property law, a bargain and sale deed is a deed "conveying real property without covenants".

 This is a deed "for which the grantor implies to have or have had an interest in the property but offers no warranties of title to the grantee."
+Because it lacks any warranty, it is the least attractive kind of deed.

-Under common law, this type of deed technically created a use in the buyer who then gets title.
-Under the Statute of uses, modern real property law disregards this subtle distinction.
+Under common law, this type of deed technically created a use in the buyer who then gets the title.
+Under the statute of uses, modern real property law disregards this subtle distinction.

 A bargain and sale deed is especially used by local governments, fiduciaries such as executors, and in foreclosure sales by sheriffs and referees.
-The fact that it comes without any warranties from the government means that the new owner may not have good title.
-If in fact, the city did not have good title or the city could not convey good title, then the new landowner is unlikely to be successful in obtaining a refund of the purchase price.
+The fact that it comes without any warranties from the government means that the new owner may not have a good title.
+If in fact, the city did not have a good title or the city could not convey a good title, then the new landowner is unlikely to be successful in obtaining a refund of the purchase price.

 Some states require a specific form to be used.
 Some states also allow a grantor (or seller) to add warranties.
-In such case, it may be called a bargain and sale with covenants deed.
+In such case, it may be called a bargain and sale deed with covenants.